 First, I calculated the size I’d need, (about 3″ high for the letters) and purchased a background image, birds on a branch, in a fairly dark color from a seller on etsy.
 Then I purchased, peel and stick vinyl house numbers in a highly visible shade of bright white, from another seller.

-Contrast is extra important on the mailbox- the way your house numbers standing out or blend on your mailbox can be the difference between getting utility repairs on time or getting packages delivered to the right house.
+Contrast is extra important on a mailbox- the way your house numbers standing out or blend on your mailbox can be the difference between getting utility repairs on time or getting packages delivered to the right house.

 Because no one wants dinner guests calling 15 minutes late 3 miles down the road- make sure any background image is subtle and mostly blends into the background.
 The letter or numbers on your mailbox decal should be big, printed in an easily readable font, and cut from a highly visible color of vinyl.
 Be sure to check the final results after dark, to ensure the numbers are readable.

 If you plan on applying house number decals to your mailbox, remember to order or die-cut 2 sets of all your decals.
 You’ll need one set for each side of your mailbox.

 After spending much longer than I anticipated scraping the old number decals off and cleaning the road grime from my mailbox, I used a product called Rapid Tac to apply and float my decals around on the mailbox till they were in the right spot, then used a rigid card to squeeze out the floating solution and adhere the decals permanently.
 I really recommend the rapid-tac, as it saved a lot of time.

 Since you are going to the expense of custom decals, the surface treatment works out to be a good investment.
 I’m the worst at placing decals, even after lots of practice applying large decals to a horse trailer, but since I started using a surface spray to pre-treat my surfaces I keep having great results.